 While the disciplinary proceedings were ongoing, the employer published a proposal to restructure the claimant’s department.
 The claimant accepted redundancy.
 The claimant said he did this was because there was an agreement that the disciplinary proceedings would be discontinued and he could leave with redundancy and notice pay.

 Also during the disciplinary proceedings, he was referred for an assessment of whether he was on the autistic spectrum.
 As a result he was diagnosed with autistic spectrum disorder, and specifically with Asperger’s Syndrome.
 This diagnosis was made after he had left the job.
-However the case at this stage related only to whether he had a disability.
-Whether the employer had actual or constructive knowledge of the disability was an issue a tribunal would have to decide later, if he was found to have a disability.
+However the case at this stage related only to whether he had a disability, not whether the employer had actual or constructive knowledge of the disability.
+A tribunal would have to decide the issue of knowledge later, if he was found to have a disability.

 The claimant brought an Equality Act claim for disability discrimination.
 The employment tribunal held the claimant was not disabled under the Equality Act.
 The claimant appealed.